Mathématique: Chapter 40

 Rush let his hair fall back into place.

-Rush let his hair go, and shook his head.
+Rush let his hair go.

 Popular posts from this blog